subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Combinatorial optimization is the problem of minimizing a cost function $f(x_1,x_2,...,x_N)$, and this can be likened to the energy function in statistical mechanics.
 If we try to find the minimum using a brute force search over the configuration space, there is a good chance that the optimization will get stuck at a local minumum, and this corresponds to trying to find the lowest energy configuration for a spin system at $T=0$.

 Kirkpatrick et.al. proposed adding a temperature variable to the optimization, which results in random thermal spin fluctuations, and then using the Metropolis algorithm to find the low energy configurations.
-This allows the optimization to jump out of local minima as long as $T>0$, with finite probability.
+This allows the optimization to jump out of local minima as long as $T>0$ with finite probability, since these are metastable configurations.
 They proposed that the optimization start at a high temperature, and then lower the temperature by slow stages, until the system "freezes" and no further changes occur.
 At each temperature the the simulation should proceed long enough for the system to reach equilibrium.